MakerXStudio/express-msal/README.md

 // trigger pkce auth on GET requests (iteractive users accessing UIs) app.get(pkceAuthenticationMiddleware(authConfig))
-// set a Bearer {token} auth header on POST request to '/graphql' app.post('/graphql', setBearerHeaderFromSession)
+// set a Bearer {token} auth header on POST request to '/graphql' app.post('/graphql', copySessionJwtToBearerHeader)
 ```

 - `pkceAuthenticationMiddleware` starts the PKCE auth flow (redirect) when there is no session, creates a cookie-session containing an accessToken.
-- `setBearerHeaderFromSession`: takes the accessToken from the session cookie and adds a Bearer {token} header onto the request.
+- `copySessionJwtToBearerHeader`: takes the accessToken from the session cookie and adds a Bearer {token} header onto the request, useful for supporting API access from your session-basedd auth

 ## Is this secure?